zenstackhq/zenstack-docs/blog/nest-api/index.md

 1. Everyone can create an account.
 1. User profiles are readable to everyone except for the `email` field.
 1. Users can only update profiles that belong to them.
-1. Users have two different roles: `USER` and `EDITOR`.
+1. Users have two roles: `USER` and `EDITOR`.
 See below for differences.

 **Posts:**

-1. Users with `USER` role has full access to their own posts, except that they can't update the `published` field.
+1. Users with `USER` role have full access to their own posts, except that they can't update the `published` field.
 They have no write access to other users' posts.
-1. Users with `EDITOR` role has full access to all posts including updating the `published` field.
+1. Users with `EDITOR` role have full access to all posts, including updating the `published` field.
 1. Published posts are readable to everyone.

-For the sake of brevity, we're not going to implement a real authentication module in this article.
-Instead, we'll use the "x-user-id" HTTP header to identify the current user, and the "x-user-role" header to identify the role.
-In a real-world application, you can use a signed JWT token to replace the implementation.
+We won't implement an actual authentication module in this article for brevity.
+Instead, we'll use the "x-user-id" HTTP header to identify the current user and the "x-user-role" header to determine the role.
+You can use a signed JWT token to replace the implementation in a real-world application.

-Here's how our Prisma schema looks like:
+Here's how our Prisma schema looks:

 ```zmodel
 model User {